 Consider, for example, if a high school student takes an unflattering picture of a classmate and sends it to all of her friends (via mobile phone) with hurtful comments.
 Suddenly, the target student is being teased by more than half of her classmates.
 So instead of one instance of bullying, it often takes on a life of its own.

 The Department of Health & Human Services offers information and tips for preventing cyberbullying at its StopBullying.gov website.

-Until relatively recently, no laws specifically addressed cyberbullying.
-But legislators have not been blind to the increasing number of high-publicity incidents, along with some tragic results in certain cases.
-Laws have started to spring up in various jurisdictions, but often these laws leave enforcement in the hands of school officials and treat the issue as one affecting the classroom environment.
-As such, cyber bullying may often be treated as a civil, rather than a criminal matter.
+Until recently, no laws specifically addressed cyberbullying.
+But legislators have not been blind to the increasing number of high-publicity incidents, including tragic results in certain cases (suicides and school shootings, for instance).
+Laws have sprung up in some states, but often leave enforcement in the hands of school officials.
+As such, cyberbullying may often be treated as a civil, rather than a criminal matter.

 The penalties for cyberbullying are as wide-ranging as the laws discussed above.
-Depending on the state and applicable laws, sanctions for bullying could range anywhere from civil penalties, such as school intervention via suspensions and/or expulsions, to jail time for criminal misdemeanors and even felonies.
-As this area of law is rapidly evolving, for more information on the laws that apply in your jurisdiction it may be best to contact a local attorney specializing in cybercrimes.
+Depending on the state and applicable laws, sanctions could range anywhere from civil penalties, such as school intervention via suspensions and/or expulsions, to jail time for criminal misdemeanors and even felonies.

 Cyberbullying charges can be difficult to defend, since this is a rapidly evolving area of law.
 The advice of an attorney who can help explain the current state of the law and how it impacts your case is invaluable.
 Contact a local attorney for a free case review.